ProjectIxian/Ixian-source/README.md

 ## Pull requests

-If you would like to send an improvement or bugfix to this repository, but without permanentely joining the team, follow these approximate steps:
+If you would like to send an improvement or bugfix to this repository, but without permanently joining the team, follow these approximate steps:

 1. Fork this repository
 2. Create a branch (preferably with a name that describes the change)